If once in your life, you told yourself stuff like:

 How to warm up your email address and keep it warm?

-What the hell is a warm email address?
+What is email warm-up?

 Remember when we discussed domain reputation?

-Well, in order to build a good reputation, your email address needs to be warmed up.
+In order to build a good reputation, your email address needs to be warmed up.

-You should also ask your friends to send you emails and then reply.
+That being said, you should also ask your friends to send you emails and then reply.

 - Week 1: between 10 to 20 emails per day